The comfort of your dog – both physical and emotional – is the most important part of our swim session.

 CALMING SIGNALS Throughout the session I will be paying attention to what your dog is communicating to me.
 My communication with them will involve body language known as “calming signals,” which virtually all dogs know and understand (dogs use calming signals with each other, and even with humans).
 Calming signals communicate important messages to your dog, and I use them to reassure dogs that they can relax, unwind, and feel safe.
 Examples of calming signals include yawning, licking my lips, looking away, “pawing” the ground, and approaching your dog sideways instead of head-on.
 So if you see me yawn, it’s not because I’m bored … I’m simply trying to help your dog feel safe and comfortable at Here Buoy!

 MOVING INTO THE WATER Getting into the pool calmly and safely is a critical part of a dog’s swimming experience, and an important aspect of training for Canine Aquatic Practitioners.
-I will discuss various options with the dog’s owner to determine what might work best in each case.
-For small or medium dogs, I can pick them up and hold them on my lap, and we begin by sitting in shallow water.
-If they prefer to stand, I can gently place them on the steps and give them time to relax.
-For larger dogs (over ~70 lbs), we can gently place their hind legs on the first shallow step, then gradually ease them in backwards.
-With some dogs, I use positive reinforcement to teach the dog to enter and exit the pool on their own, which really builds their confidence.
-Finally, some dogs can’t wait to get into the pool, and are happy to hop right in!
+For dogs under about 70 pounds, I can lift them into the water.
+For larger breeds, or for dogs who dislike being picked up, we can gently place their hind legs on the first shallow step, then gradually ease them in backwards.
 Most dogs are reassured by having their owners in sight, so comfortable chairs are located for owners at poolside.
-I have canine life jackets available in many sizes, but your dog may swim more comfortably without one.
+I do have canine life jackets available in five sizes, but your dog will likely swim more comfortably without one.

 PHILOSOPHY The activities and pace of each session depend on your dog’s comfort level with the situation and with the water.
 We want your dog to develop a positive association with the water, so that soaking and swimming can improve your dog’s physical and emotional well-being for life.
 We want the pool to be a GOOD THING, and we want you and your dog to eagerly anticipate your next visit to Here Buoy!